 Garden houses, arbours, bowers, gazebos, etc.. can be simple places for storing tools or equipment, and also small, holy refuges where people can rest from their work, read a book, or reflect on the world.
 They can be built close to the house or be free-standing.
 In their classic traditional form as trellis arbours with open latticework instead of windows, they simply invite greenery.
 But even closed structures can be greened-- with climbing aids.
 We'll show you old and new examples.

-Arbours must not only be in the back yard or back garden.
-This is rather the case in city garden allotments we see.
-However, in the past, the arbour was often conceived as transverse room of the house to the house's garden .
-So an airy, shady area protected from rain was built, where one could often sit and drink tea, coffee (or wine ...).
-The advantage: Short routes for transporting tableware & Co. and if the house didn't have any rear exit, the main entrance was decorated with an arbour.
-With the rehabilitation of historical buildings new construction of such arbours must be worthy of consideration.
-In all case again!
+Arbours/pergolas don't have to be only in the back yard or back garden, particularly in the case of city garden allotments.
+In the past, the arbour was often conceived and designed as a transitional space between the house and the garden.
+Thus, an airy, shady area protected from rain was built, where one could often sit and drink tea (or wine ...).
+The advantage: short routes for transporting tableware, etc..
+And if the house didn't have a back exit, the main entrance was decorated with a pergola.
+When renovating historical buildings, the reconstruction of such pergolas is always worth considering!

-Typical of the arbour walls, was the delicate latticework of strips of wood, often set diagonally.
-It was highly suitable as a climbing aid for easy climbing plants.
-Vines and roses were mostly used and then later Clematis.
+Typical of the arbour walls was the delicate filigree latticework of wood moulding, often set diagonally.
+It was an excellent climbing aid for light climbing plants.
+Vines and roses were mostly used, and later clematis.

 In the 19th century, virtually every upper middle-class house garden in the cities had a gazebo / summer house, a tea hut, or a pavilion.
 Usually an exposed place was chosen, e.g. on a corner of the property exposed to the roadside from where one could watch the carriages passing by...
 The garden pavilion often took the form of a pergola or a trellised wooden arbour.